LaggAt/hacs-govee/README.md

 The Govee integration allows you to control and monitor lights using the Govee API.

+## Installation

+* The installation is done inside [HACS](https://hacs.xyz/).
+If you don't have HACS, we recommend you install it first.
+* Once HACS is installed just search for the 'Govee' integration there, and click Install.
-To set up this integration, click Configuration in the sidebar and then click Integrations.
-Click the + icon to add "Govee" to the integrations.
-An API key is necessary, you need to obtain it in the 'Govee Home' app on your mobile, in the User menu - About us - Apply for API Key.
+* Then click Configuration in the sidebar and then click Integrations.
+Click the + icon to add "Govee" to your Home Assistant installation.
+An API key is required, you need to obtain it in the 'Govee Home' app on your mobile, in the User menu - About us - Apply for API Key.
 The key will be sent to you by email.

 ## Sponsor